 If your doctor thinks there may be a more serious cause you will be referred for further tests.

 Generally, you won't need an x-ray or an MRI scan because they won't help the diagnosis of your back pain.
-The Australian Physiotherapy Association (APA) advises x-rays are unnecessary for patients with non-specific low back pain (pain that is not due to a serious back problem).
+The Australian Physiotherapy Association (APA) and international guidelines advise x-rays are unnecessary for patients unless a more serious problem is suspected.

 Back pain treatment

-Most cases of back pain don't require medical attention and can be treated with over-the-counter pain relief medication and self-care.
+Most cases of back pain don't require medical attention and can be treated with over-the-counter pain relief medicine and self-care.

-Most people prefer to take paracetamol or anti-inflammatory drugs such as ibuprofen, although research shows these have only a small effect.
-A stronger pain relief medicine, such as codeine, is an option and is sometimes taken as well as paracetamol.
+The best pain relief is paracetamol, though some people can manage without.
+Others may need anti-inflammatory drugs such as ibuprofen, or stronger pain relief medicine, such as codeine, is an option and is sometimes taken as well as paracetamol.

 However, pain relief medicines can have side effects, some can be addictive, and others may not be suitable depending on your state of health.
 Your doctor or a pharmacist will be able to advise you on the right type of medication to try.